Anne Muraya: Family

 She is the mother of two adult children, one son and one daughter.

 Other considerations

-Muraya is a member of Deloitte Africa Audit Executive Committee (Exco).
-EXCO sets the strategic direction of the Audit & Assurance business for the African region and monitors the execution of that strategy.
-She is also a member of the Deloitte Global Advisory Council (Council).
+Muraya is a member of the Deloitte Africa Audit Executive Committee (Exco).
+EXCO sets the strategic direction of the audit & assurance business for the African region and monitors the execution of that strategy.
+She is also a member of the Deloitte Global Advisory Council.
 This group comprises 30 Deloitte partners, selected globally to advise the Deloitte Global chief executive officer.